Textualize/textualize-see/README.md

 ## Support

 Consider this project alpha software for the time being.
-It was written in under a day and hasn't been battle tests.
+It was written in under a day and hasn't been battle tested.
 It has so far only been tested under MacOS, but the goal is to make it work across all the platforms.